pascallaliberte/sharpen.page/index.md

 **Over a week, I will:**

-* Help get a sense of what the product does for your buyers (help formulate some jobs-to-be-done)
 * Give feedback on your product landing page and marketing taglines
+* Help give you a sense of what the product really does for your buyers (help formulate some jobs-to-be-done)
+* Help understand who your best customers are

 _Start here:_{: .home-service-offering-start-here }
 [Reserve Week of June 13-17, USD $800](#){: .cta-btn }

 After pre-payment, I'll create a page that will hold our discussion (messages and video screen shares).
-Subject to the [Sharpen.page Master Agreement](#).
+No live calls.
 {: .home-service-offering-terms }

 </div>